 I love chocolate, and have a little bit just about every day.
 Tonight I had one of these dark chocolate nut clusters for dessert.
 I make them with 72% cacao dark chocolate, pistachios, almonds, and cashews.
 This piece was only about 40-calories, and it curbed my sweet tooth!

 Cody and I ended the night with a movie - I had about a cup and a half of Boom Chicka Pop Sea Salt popcorn and a cup of caffeine-free tea from Republic of Tea.

 - An important item not shown in these photos: Water!
 I have a 20 oz. water bottle with me all day long and refill it at least 5-6 times a day.
 Sometimes I’ll mix it up and squeeze some fresh lemons and oranges for more flavor, but besides coffee & tea, water is all I drink.

 - You’ll notice there’s no meat in these photos.
-I’m not a vegetarian, but I also don’t eat meat everyday.
-I eat more plant-based protein than animal protein…so there are lots of lentils, beans, nuts, & seeds in my diet.
+I’m a vegetarian, so there are lots of eggs, lentils, beans, nuts, & seeds in my diet.

 - I don't count my calories, macros, carbs, or anything on a daily basis.
 I do portion out quite a few of my foods, so I avoid mindless snacking, but I eat when I'm hungry and stop when I'm full.